jengel3/Appster/README.md

 * Export installed applications
 * Export installed Cydia tweaks & extensions
 * Export and view a list of SMS and iMessages via email
+* Export and view notes saved on your device

 ## Building
 * Appster is built using [theos](https://github.com/DHowett/theos)